LittleLittleCloud/AgentChat/README.md

 // From Bob: Your name is Heisenberg.
 ```

-`AgentChat` provides a source generator that generates `FunctionDefition` and wrapper caller according to the signature of a function.
-For more information, please check [Facilitate Chat FunctionCall for GPT-series model](./src/AgentChat.Core/README.md#facilitate-chat-functioncall-for-gpt-series-model).
+`AgentChat.OpenAI` provides a source generator that generates `FunctionDefition` and wrapper caller according to the signature of a function.
+For more information, please check [Facilitate Chat FunctionCall for GPT-series model](./src/AgentChat.GPT/README.md#facilitate-chat-functioncall-for-gpt-series-model).

 ## Notebook Examples
 You can find notebook examples from [here](./notebook/).